Virtual dressing room: Fitting room with real 3D simulation

 Real 3D Simulation fitting room combines the features of 3D solutions and photo-accurate fitting rooms.
-Using both photo and simple body measurements, the solution generates a 3D mannequin, which accurately visualizes customer in chosen apparel items.
+Using both photo and simple body measurements, the solution generates a 3D mannequin, which accurately visualizes the customer in chosen apparel items.
 Normally, the system suggests an appropriate size for entered measurements, but customer can also choose other sizes to estimate their fit.

 Dress-up mannequins/mix-and-match

 In this variant, clothes and accessories are photographed on real-life mannequins.
 The mannequins are then edited out digitally from the images and replaced with a virtual mannequin designed to reflect the brand in question.
 A shopper may then drag and drop (and mix-and-match) clothes on the virtual mannequin.
 Some such solutions are being used to replace the real-life models in the garment photography, reducing the cost associated with human models and standardising the photography processes.

 Photo-accurate virtual fitting room

 This technology is a convergence of two techniques: using real models and dress-up mannequins.
 Instead of photographing garments on people similar to customer’s shape and size, images are made using shape-shifting, robotic mannequins.
 The computer-controlled mannequins quickly morph through a series of body shapes and sizes while garments – in each different size – are photographed and the image stored in a database together with the measurements that generate the image.
 Since the mannequins are computer-controlled, the whole process is relatively fast.

 In the final version, the mannequin is edited out from the photography and replaced with a virtual avatar, which can be changed to reflect the brand involved.

-Once a customer inputs their measurements into the systems, the correct set of images – those images in which the mannequin has the same measurements as the shopper – is retrieved from the database and shown to the shopper.
+nce a customer inputs their measurements into the system, the correct set of images – those images in which the mannequin has the same measurements as the shopper – is retrieved from the database and shown to the shopper.